 Friends, South Llanor River State Park Annual Birding Festival

 JUNCTION – South Llano River State Park Annual Birding

 Festival, sponsored by the Friends of the South Llano River State Park, the TTU Llano River Field

 Station, and the Llano River Watershed Alliance.
-The festival will be held Friday, April 26

 The Festival will feature last year’s popular events, the Golden-cheeked Warbler Walks, Birding